-$^{20}$ The first attention check was the same as in Study 2, but participants in the current experiment failed that attention check at a higher rate than in Study 2.
+$^{^{20}}$ The first attention check was the same as in Study 2, but participants in the current experiment failed that attention check at a higher rate than in Study 2.
 Excluding every one of these participants would have led us to discard more than half the sample (final N=23), so we adopted a softer criterion, retaining participants who mentioned at least one the requested colors.
 Analysis with the stricter exclusion criterion yields virtually identical results.

-Mean human judgment (preference for box B) as a function of the predictions of the pragmatic listener model with an empirical likelihood (derived from production data in Study 2), Study 3.
+Study 3: Mean human judgment (preference for box B) as a function of the predictions of the pragmatic listener model with an empirical likelihood (derived from production data in Study 2).
 Error bars represent the standard error of the mean.

-Performing a similar analysis with likelihoods from the trade-off and threshold models (again with the parameters obtained in Study 2) yields a slightly lower fit to the data, r(26) = .73, p <.001 (trade-off model) and r(26) = .63, p < .001 (threshold model).

-Could participants simply have chosen the urn for which the guess had the highest probability of being correct?
-Such a heuristic would lead people to be indifferent between $\overline{of the following property of the current task}$ .
+model predictions was r(26)=.48, inter-quartile range=.20 to .72.
+Aggregating across participants, the correlation between model predictions and mean human judgment was r(26) = .79, p <.001; see Figure 16.
+We find a similarly good correlation when we use a likelihood derived from the naive probability model (mean individual-level correlation, r(26) = .49, inter-quartile range: .48 to .62; item-level correlation: r(26) = .79, p < .001).21 range21 We report this result for completeness, but given the poor performance of the naive-probability model in the previous study, we suspect that the good performance of the naive-probability likelihood is an artifact of the following property of the current task.
 To perform well in the task, a pragmatic listener does not necessarily need to correctly rank the probability of making a guess within a given urn; what matters is the relative likelihood of the guess across urns.
 So, even though the naive-probability likelihood incorrectly predicts that most people will make a size-4 guess for an urn with profile [9,1,1,1], it correctly predicts that the proportion of size-4 guesses will be higher for urn profile [3,3,3,3] than urn profile [9,1,1,1].
-Therefore a pragmatic listener using a naive-probability likelihood can successfully infer that someone who made a size-4 guess was looking at the [3,3,3,3] urn.
+Therefore a

-Results for a selection of trials in Study 3 (see Figure A4 for all trials).
+Study 3: Results for a selection of trials (see Figure A4 for all trials).
 Grey dots represent individual ratings; predictions for the empirical model are in purple, and mean human ratings are in blue.
 Error bars represent the standard error of the mean.
 (The particular urns and guesses displayed here are meant to illustrate the abstract structure of a trial: during the experiment the ordering over colors and ball positions were procedurally generated for each participant.)